kvassAI/slate/source/includes/_intro.md

 All responses from the API, including errors, are returned as JSON objects.

-The API is separated into 2 different environments:

 The **Endpoint** of the API is: `api.kvass.ai`

 ## Authentication